J-sephB-lt-n/knowledge-base/obsidian-vault/RefChecker (paper) - Reference-based Fine-grained Hallucination Checker and Benchmark for Large Language Models.md

     C --|yes|--> D[Label=Contradicting]
     C --|no|--> E[Label=Neutral]
 ```
+  In order to measure the amount of hallucination in a particular LLM response, the hallucination distribution can be reported (i.e. the relative proportions of entailing, neutral and contradictory claims).
+  A particular LLM can be globally assessed across all of it's responses by taking a macro average across it's claim ratios (i.e. mean %entailment, mean %neutral, mean %contradicting across all LLM responses).
 ## The prompt used for the extractor
 This is the prompt used for the *claim-triplet* *extractor* LLM, from [the original RagChecker paper](https://arxiv.org/abs/2405.14486).
 I don't know why there are so many grammatical errors in it - it may be that the authors are not first-language English speakers, or that the paper on Arxiv is a preprint.